 - Your cover would not be specific per trip

 - Can seem wasteful and expensive if you don’t travel more than once or twice in the year

 What can single and annual trip travel insurance cover?

 Baggage or belongings

-Review each policy thoroughly since not all insurance providers covers the standard needs.
+Review each policy thoroughly since each policy will cover specific points, but not all will cover everything you need.
 Also, compare how much you are covered for.

 Pre-existing medical conditions: You must disclose any health conditions when you apply.
-Annual cover with medical conditions covered can be costly, so check to see if it is cheaper to get an individual single trip.
+Annual cover with medical conditions covered can be costly, so check to see if it is cheaper to get single trip cover.

 Your age: Several insurers will not offer annual travel insurance for travellers past 75 or 80 years old, so you will necessitate getting single trip policies which do not have any age restrictions.

 Deciding whether to get a single trip or annual trip travel insurance policy depends on your circumstances.
-If you only have to travel once or twice within a year then you should get a single trip policy.
-But if you’re travelling with your family, a family policy or annual trip travel insurance cover will work for you.
+If you only have to travel once or twice within a year, you should get a single trip policy.
+But if you’re travelling often or are likely to book spontaneous trips throughout the year, annual insurance would be best.

 Read more of our handy guides, whether you’re looking for the best deals on travel money, the best way to spend abroad, trying to understand exchange rates or want to know what to do with your leftover currency.